ibm-cloud-docs/speech-to-text/information-security.md

 --data-binary @audio.wav
 "https://stream.watsonplatform.net/speech-to-text/api/v1/recognize"
 ```
+{: pre}

 A customer ID can include any characters except for the `;` (semicolon) and `=` (equals sign).
 Specify a random or generic string for the customer ID; do not specify a personally identifiable string, such as an email address or Twitter ID.
 You can specify different customer IDs with different requests.
 A customer ID that you specify is associated with the instance of the service whose credentials are used with the request; only credentials for that instance of the service can delete data associated with the ID.

 Use the `X-Watson-Metadata` header with the following methods:

--   With HTTP requests:
-    -   `POST /v1/recognize`

-    The customer ID is associated only with data that is sent with the individual request.

 -   With WebSocket requests:
     -   `/v1/recognize`

     You specify the customer ID with the `x-watson-metadata` query parameter of the request to open the connection.
 You must URL-encode the argument to the query parameter, for example, `customer_id%3dmy_ID`.
 The customer ID is associated with all data that is passed with recognition requests sent over the connection.

+-   With synchronous HTTP requests:
+    -   `POST /v1/recognize`

+    The customer ID is associated with the data that is sent with the individual request.

 -   With asynchronous HTTP requests:
     -   `POST /v1/register_callback`
     -   `POST /v1/recognitions`

-    The customer ID is associated with the white-listed callback URL or with data that is sent with the individual recognition request.
+    The customer ID is associated with the white-listed callback URL or with the data that is sent with the individual recognition request.

--   With requests to add corpora or custom words to custom language models:
+-   With requests to add corpora, custom words, or grammars to custom language models:
     -   `POST /v1/customizations/{customization_id}/corpora/{corpus_name}`
     -   `POST /v1/customizations/{customization_id}/words`
     -   `PUT /v1/customizations/{customization_id}/words/{word_name}`
+    -   `POST /v1/customizations/{customization_id}/grammars/{grammar_name}`

-    The customer ID is associated with the corpora or custom words that are added or updated by the request.
+    The customer ID is associated with the corpora, custom words, or grammars that are added or updated by the request.

 -   With requests to add audio resources to custom acoustic models:
     -   `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}`